Why you can’t effectively learn Excel 365 using a Video Tutorial

 This is possible because anybody using Excel 2007, 2010 and 2013 today is using the very same version that was originally released (with only a few bug fix updates).
 This means that the videos perfectly match what the user sees on their screen.

-After nearly three years of monthly updates, the Excel 2016 perpetual license version is now very different to Excel 2016 for Office 365 subscribers.
-Users are often confused because these products are both often referred to with the single name: Excel 2016.
-You can see some of the differences listed in this article.
+The Excel 2019 perpetual license version is very different to Excel 365 (the subscription version).
+You can read about some of the differences listed in this article.

-In late 2018 a perpetual licensed version of Excel 2019 will be released.
-At this time Excel 2016 for Office 365 subscribers will cease to exist.
-Office 365 subscribers won’t even notice that a new perpetual version has been released as their Office version has received so many feature updates that they are already “nearly” using Office 2019.
+In late 2018 a perpetual licensed version of Excel 2019 was released.
+At this time Excel 2016 for Office 365 subscribers ceased to exist.
+Office 365 subscribers didn’t even notice that a new perpetual version has been released as their Office version already had more features than Office 2019.

 Business users of Excel use a different update channel to home users